 The game is made up of 500 cards.
 There are three large piles of treasure cards: copper, silver, and gold.
 There are smaller piles of each victory card divided into provinces, duchies, and estates.
 There are 30 curse cards, and 250 kingdom cards, 10 each of 25 types.
 And finally, there is one placeholder card for each type of card mentioned above, as well as a trash-pile card.

-Place the three treasure piles in a row on the table.
-Next to them, place the victory cards: for two players, place eight each of provinces, duchies, and estates on the table.
-For three or four players, use 12 of each of these victory cards instead.
-Place the curses on the table, ten for each player beyond the first.
+Place the treasure piles in a row on the table.
+Next to them, place the victory cards.
+For two players, place eight each of the victory cards.
+For three or four players, instead, use 12 of each of these victory cards.
+Place the curses on the table, 10 for each player beyond the first.

-Action: You may play one action card from your hand.
-Follow the directions on the card, which may instruct you to draw additional cards, gain spending power for your upcoming Buy phase, or give you extra actions to play additional action cards.
+- Action: You may play one action card from your hand.
+Follow the directions on the card, which may instruct you to draw additional cards, gain spending power for your upcoming buy phase, or give you extra actions to play additional action cards.

-Buy: You may purchase any one card in a pile on the table.
+- Buy: You may purchase any one card in a pile on the table.
 To do so, play treasure cards from your hand until the value is at least as high as the purchase price of the card you want to buy.

-Cleanup: The card you purchased, all cards that you played, and any cards remaining in your hand, are all placed in your discard pile.
+- Cleanup: The card you purchased, all cards that you played, and any cards remaining in your hand, are all placed in your discard pile.

-Draw: Draw five cards from your deck to replenish your hand.
+- Draw: Draw five cards from your deck to replenish your hand.
 If there are not enough cards in your deck, shuffle your discard pile, and it becomes the base of your draw pile.